Air Products and Chemicals, Inc. (NYSE:APD) Shares Sold by Nicolet Bankshares Inc.

-Nicolet Bankshares Inc. decreased its position in shares of Air Products and Chemicals, Inc. (NYSE:APD – Get Rating) by 5.4% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Nicolet Bankshares Inc. cut its stake in Air Products and Chemicals, Inc. (NYSE:APD – Get Rating) by 5.4% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm owned 858 shares of the basic materials company’s stock after selling 49 shares during the quarter.
-Nicolet Bankshares Inc.’s holdings in Air Products and Chemicals were worth $214,000 as of its most recent SEC filing.
+Nicolet Bankshares Inc.’s holdings in Air Products and Chemicals were worth $214,000 at the end of the most recent reporting period.

-Several other institutional investors have also recently made changes to their positions in the company.
-Fisher Asset Management LLC increased its holdings in Air Products and Chemicals by 85.1% in the fourth quarter.
-Fisher Asset Management LLC now owns 1,781 shares of the basic materials company’s stock valued at $542,000 after buying an additional 819 shares in the last quarter.
-Advisor Group Holdings Inc. increased its stake in shares of Air Products and Chemicals by 1.2% in the 4th quarter.
-Advisor Group Holdings Inc. now owns 60,266 shares of the basic materials company’s stock valued at $18,240,000 after purchasing an additional 696 shares in the last quarter.
-Cambridge Investment Research Advisors Inc. raised its holdings in Air Products and Chemicals by 6.9% in the 4th quarter.
-Cambridge Investment Research Advisors Inc. now owns 28,246 shares of the basic materials company’s stock worth $8,594,000 after purchasing an additional 1,829 shares during the period.
-Frontier Wealth Management LLC acquired a new stake in Air Products and Chemicals in the fourth quarter valued at approximately $231,000.
-Finally, AMG National Trust Bank purchased a new stake in shares of Air Products and Chemicals in the fourth quarter valued at approximately $475,000.
-80.62% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds have also bought and sold shares of APD.
+AIA Group Ltd lifted its stake in shares of Air Products and Chemicals by 75.3% in the 1st quarter.
+AIA Group Ltd now owns 333 shares of the basic materials company’s stock valued at $83,000 after purchasing an additional 143 shares during the period.
+First Affirmative Financial Network boosted its stake in shares of Air Products and Chemicals by 5.5% during the 1st quarter.
+First Affirmative Financial Network now owns 2,022 shares of the basic materials company’s stock worth $505,000 after acquiring an additional 106 shares in the last quarter.
+TFG Advisers LLC grew its position in shares of Air Products and Chemicals by 11.1% during the 1st quarter.
+TFG Advisers LLC now owns 903 shares of the basic materials company’s stock valued at $226,000 after acquiring an additional 90 shares during the period.
+Mutual of America Capital Management LLC increased its stake in shares of Air Products and Chemicals by 1.2% in the 1st quarter.
+Mutual of America Capital Management LLC now owns 29,590 shares of the basic materials company’s stock valued at $7,395,000 after purchasing an additional 362 shares in the last quarter.
+Finally, 1ST Source Bank raised its stake in shares of Air Products and Chemicals by 0.7% during the 1st quarter.
+1ST Source Bank now owns 10,056 shares of the basic materials company’s stock worth $2,513,000 after buying an additional 71 shares during the period.
+Hedge funds and other institutional investors own 80.62% of the company’s stock.

 Analysts Set New Price Targets

-Several brokerages recently commented on APD.
-Cowen cut their price target on shares of Air Products and Chemicals from $345.00 to $305.00 and set an “outperform” rating for the company in a report on Tuesday, July 19th.
-Jefferies Financial Group reduced their price target on shares of Air Products and Chemicals from $270.00 to $257.00 in a research report on Thursday, June 16th.
-Citigroup raised their price target on shares of Air Products and Chemicals to $272.00 in a research note on Tuesday, August 9th.
-Barclays boosted their price objective on Air Products and Chemicals from $275.00 to $295.00 and gave the stock an “equal weight” rating in a research note on Monday, August 8th.
-Finally, Atlantic Securities raised Air Products and Chemicals from a “neutral” rating to an “overweight” rating and lifted their price target for the stock from $280.00 to $290.00 in a research note on Wednesday, May 25th.
+APD has been the topic of a number of research analyst reports.
+UBS Group dropped their price target on shares of Air Products and Chemicals from $321.00 to $295.00 in a research note on Wednesday, July 13th.
+Mizuho dropped their target price on shares of Air Products and Chemicals from $312.00 to $286.00 and set a “buy” rating on the stock in a research report on Thursday, July 7th.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of Air Products and Chemicals from $275.00 to $290.00 and gave the company a “buy” rating in a research note on Friday, August 5th.
+Citigroup increased their target price on Air Products and Chemicals to $272.00 in a report on Tuesday, August 9th.
+Finally, Bank of America lowered their price target on Air Products and Chemicals from $272.00 to $271.00 and set a “neutral” rating on the stock in a research note on Wednesday, July 13th.
 Six research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
 According to MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $290.00.

 Air Products and Chemicals, Inc provides atmospheric gases, process and specialty gases, equipment, and services worldwide.
 The company produces atmospheric gases, including oxygen, nitrogen, and argon; process gases, such as hydrogen, helium, carbon dioxide, carbon monoxide, syngas; specialty gases; and equipment for the production or processing of gases comprising air separation units and non-cryogenic generators for customers in various industries, including refining, chemical, gasification, metals, manufacturing, food and beverage, electronics, magnetic resonance imaging, energy production and refining, and metals.